phaethonp/phaethonp/YotaStamou_CV_Founder.md

 reports.
-● Regulatory Communication: A streamlined conduit for transparently communicating and reporting credit risk nuances to regulatory bodies and rating agencies, fortifying compliance and trust.
+● Regulatory Communication: A streamlined conduit for transparently communicating and reporting credit risk nuances to regulatory bodies and rating agencies, fortifying compliance and trust.<br>

--3-
-Senior Risk Officer, Credit Risk Data and Analysis Division, Alpha Bank, Athens, Greece (July 2013 - July 2016)
+Senior Risk Officer, Credit Risk Data and Analysis Division, Alpha Bank, Athens, Greece (July 2013 - July 2016): <br>
 As a Senior Risk Officer in the Credit Risk Data and Analysis Division at Alpha Bank, I played a crucial role in shaping the bank's credit risk strategy and ensuring compliance with regulatory frameworks.
-I brought up-to-date knowledge of regulatory developments, a strong grasp of global regulatory landscapes, and a swift adaptability to new frameworks.
+I brought up-to-date knowledge of regulatory developments, a strong grasp of global regulatory landscapes, and a swift adaptability to new frameworks.<br>
-Main Activities and Responsibilities:
+Main Activities and Responsibilities:Bank Credit Risk Policy
-Bank Credit Risk Policy:
-● Led the formulation and evolution of the bank's credit risk strategy, aligning credit risk activities with the bank's risk appetite, policies, and regulatory requirements.
+* Led the formulation and evolution of the bank's credit risk strategy, aligning credit risk activities with the bank's risk appetite, policies, and regulatory requirements.
-● Developed the framework and principles for the bank's enterprise risk management in credit risk matters, ensuring consistent implementation across all bank units and the Group.
+* Developed the framework and principles for the bank's enterprise risk management in credit risk matters, ensuring consistent implementation across all bank units and the Group.
-● Implemented a uniform credit risk management framework, credit policy, and methods for credit risk calculation and assessment at the Group level.
+* Implemented a uniform credit risk management framework, credit policy, and methods for credit risk calculation and assessment at the Group level.
-● Supervised the implementation of credit risk management policies in line with guidelines from the Risk Management Committee, Assets-Liabilities Management Committee, and Credit Risk Committee.
+* Supervised the implementation of credit risk management policies in line with guidelines from the Risk Management Committee, Assets-Liabilities Management Committee, and Credit Risk Committee.
-● Collaborated with the Compliance Division and Capital Management and Banking Supervision Division to monitor banking legislation, regulatory directives, and Basel Committee guidelines.
+* Collaborated with the Compliance Division and Capital Management and Banking Supervision Division to monitor banking legislation, regulatory directives, and Basel Committee guidelines.
 Ensured integration into the Group's Policies and Procedures Framework.
-● Participated in the working group for developing and implementing new EBA definitions and supervisory guidelines on Forbearance and Non-Performing Exposures within the Credit Risk Management framework and Credit Policy Rules.
+* Participated in the working group for developing and implementing new EBA definitions and supervisory guidelines on Forbearance and Non-Performing Exposures within the Credit Risk Management framework and Credit Policy Rules.
-● Drafted and reviewed Credit Policy Manuals at Group Level and prepared corresponding Circulars/guidelines.
+* Drafted and reviewed Credit Policy Manuals at Group Level and prepared corresponding Circulars/guidelines.
-● Actively contributed as a member of the working group tasked with formulating and implementing novel ESG (Environmental, Social, and Governance) definitions and supervisory guidelines within the Credit Risk Management framework and Credit Policy Rules.
+* Actively contributed as a member of the working group tasked with formulating and implementing novel ESG (Environmental, Social, and Governance) definitions and supervisory guidelines within the Credit Risk Management framework and Credit Policy Rules.
 Collaborating with industry experts and